lukelovekin/T2A1_Workbook/README.md

 *** The efficiency of an app (i.e. site) and the algorithms used are of the utmost importance.
 The next set of questions relate to this RfQ-requirement.

+## The Workings of Two Sorting Algorithms

 Q12	Identify and explain the workings of TWO sorting algorithms and discuss and compare their performance/efficiency (i.e. Big O)	300-500

+## The Workings of Two Searching Algorithms

 Q13	Identify and explain the workings of TWO search algorithms and discuss and compare their performance/efficiency (i.e. Big O)	300-500